 How to spot head lice

 Lots of people are allergic to head lice.
 They can make your head itch, which makes you scratch.
 But not everyone is allergic to head lice, so you might have head lice but not have any itching.

-The best way of looking for head lice is to have your hair combed through with a fine-toothed plastic brush once a week when it is wet.
+The best way of looking for head lice is to have your hair brushed through with a fine-toothed plastic comb once a week when it is wet.

 Head lice don’t like water so they stay still in wet hair and this makes them easy to spot.
 If your hair is covered in conditioner it makes it easier to comb through.